zowe/zac/README.md

 - [Framework Release Process](process/release.md)
 - [License and Copyright guidance](process/LicenseAndCopyrightGuidance.md)

-All of these documents have been approved by both the Zowe Leadership Committee (ZLC) as well as the Open Mainframe Project Techincal Steering Committee (TSC).
-These documents can be amended by a majority vote of the ZLC at any time.
+All of these documents have been approved by both the Zowe Advocacy Council (ZAC) as well as the Open Mainframe Project Techincal Steering Committee (TSC).
+These documents can be amended by a majority vote of the ZAC at any time.